As you may already know, we own a bakery. The boys spend a lot of time there with Dad and I. Dad does the baking, I decorate cakes.

 Henry’s classmates take turns bringing snacks for the class.
 It was his turn yesterday, and being so close to Halloween, we couldn’t resist making these mummified gingerbread men as a perfect snack for his preschool class!

 Instead of gingerbread men though, we made mini ones, so they were gingerbread boy mummies!

-Henry used the mini gingerbread boy cookie cutter and cut enough cookies for his classmates and teachers.
+Henry used the mini gingerbread boy cookie cutter (affiliate link) and cut enough cookies for his classmates and teachers.
 He counted to be sure there was enough!